 —— on why and how racial inequality and climate crisis are inextricably linked – “I’m a Black Climate Expert.
 Racism Derails Our Efforts to Save the Planet,” The Washington Post’s Made by History (June 3, 2020).

-Dr. Martha S. Jones on the pursuit of political power of Black women – Vanguard: How Black Women Broke Barriers, Won the Vote, and Insisted on Equality for All (New York, NY: Basic Books, forthcoming).
+Dr. Martha S. Jones on the pursuit of political power of Black women – Vanguard: How Black Women Broke Barriers, Won the Vote, and Insisted on Equality for All (New York, NY: Basic Books, 2020).

 Alexandra Wanjiku Kelbert on how issues of climate change and race have been portrayed as separate – “Climate Change is a Racist Crisis: That’s Why Black Lives Matter Closed an Airport,” The Guardian (September 6, 2016).

-Dr. Treva Lindsey on police and state violence against Black women, girls, trans and non binary people – “The Lack of Mobilzed Outrage for Police Killing Black Women is An Injurious Erasure,” Bustle (June 3, 2020).
+Dr. Treva Lindsey on police and state violence against Black women, girls, trans and/or non binary people – “The Lack of Mobilzed Outrage for Police Killing Black Women is An Injurious Erasure,” Bustle (June 3, 2020).